!-- end of cookielaw -->

 You don't need mountaineering skills to do this trek.
 Local guides bring the inexperienced safely through and over the Aletsch Glacier, a UNESCO World Natural Heritage site.

 Doing this trek, you could easily get addicted to the world of mountaineering.
 If that's the case, the "Konkoridia Climbing Garden" is not only for advanced climbers, but an ideal place for beginners to test the waters.

 Where ever you stay in the Jungfrau Region, access is easy with mountain transportation.

 The trip up to the Top of Europe - the Jungfraujoch - is not included in any Swiss Travel Pass:

-Tip: Tickets are not exactly cheap, and when the peaks are shrouded in clouds, are rained or snowed upon, you wouldn't see much.
+Tip: Connecting tickets are not exactly cheap, and when the peaks are shrouded in clouds, are rained or snowed upon, you wouldn't see much.
 Have an alternative plan ready.

 I advise to make a seat reservation when travelling in July and August (only possible before noon).
 It's CHF 10 per person (return) and you can make the reservation without having to purchase a ticket in advance.